Kokoapo/MesaBot/README.md

 - Get Mesa fanarts (Deviantart)

 ## Functionalities planned to do:
-- Update with latest news from DE and Warframe official pages (probably twitter)
+- ~~Update with latest news from DE and Warframe official pages (probably twitter)~~ Can do but dont have money to pay twitter API
-- (Maybe) Search on Warframe Wiki
-- (Maybe) ChatGPT api integration (with cowboy roleplay)
+- ~~ChatGPT api integration (with cowboy roleplay)~~ Can do but dont have money to pay OpenAI API